-LOW COST OF CRIME IN BRAZIL
+LOW COST OF CRIME

-This general framework can be characterized as the product of a structural anomaly present in the normative-legal framework that should support the performance of the criminal justice and public security system in the production of deterrence and incapacitation, but which, due to legal changes based on criminal guarantees, promote obstruction and impediment to the effectiveness of their enforcement purposes, boycotting the efficiency of the system in controlling crime and generating impunity and social anomie.
+This general framework can be characterized as the product of a structural anomaly present in the normative-legal framework that should support the performance of the criminal justice and public security system in the production of deterrence and incapacitation, but which, due to legal changes based on penal guarantee, promote obstruction and impediment to the effectiveness of their enforcement purposes, boycotting the efficiency of the system in controlling crime and generating impunity and social anomie.